mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 ```
 Now we're much closer to the spec.
 We need to replace the `Nothing` value with the number that failed the test and remove the `Just` constructor.

-Fortunately, there is a function for that, [fromMaybe](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-Maybe.html)
+Fortunately, there is a function for that: [fromMaybe](https://hackage.haskell.org/package/base-4.8.1.0/docs/Data-Maybe.html)

 >    fromMaybe :: a -> Maybe a -> a